 Building energy management systems, which monitor and automate energy usage across commercial and residential buildings, are expected to see rising demands in the U.S. amid various factors, chief among them rising electricity costs.

-Meanwhile, the 6Wresearch report further cited the electricity tariffs in the United States for residential, commercial and industrial segments are expected to rise by 8 percent, 6 percent and 7 percent, respectively from 2016 to 2019.
-This, combined with the US government's support for deployment of energy-efficient devices and equipment through several incentives such as Federal Energy Management Program and Corporate Energy Management, is expected to drive the demand for building energy management systems in the U.S. over the coming years, the report said.
+Meanwhile, the 6Wresearch report further cited that electricity tariffs in the United States for residential, commercial, and industrial segments are expected to rise by 8 percent, 6 percent, and 7 percent, respectively from 2016 to 2019.
+This, combined with the US government's support for deployment of energy-efficient devices and equipment through several incentives such as the Federal Energy Management Program and Corporate Energy Management, is expected to drive the demand for building energy management systems in the U.S. over the coming years, the report said.

-According to Akash Jain, Research Analyst at 6Wresearch, further commented from a hardware perspective.
-"Hardware components such as sensors, actuators and controllers forms the framework of the building energy management system.
-These hardware components allow remote monitoring, data processing and integration of multi-protocol communication interface in the system.
-According to EIA, around 1,410 billion KWh electricity was consumed by the residents of the United States, which is expected to touch 1,600 billion KWh by 2040 on account of increasing market penetration of electricity devices that are not covered under efficiency standards and thus would boost the demand for building energy management system in the country," he said.
-"The infusion of Internet of Things in building energy management systems and combining it with multiple features in a building equipment such as lighting, security and heating would be a new trend over the coming years."
+According to Akash Jain, Research Analyst at 6Wresearch further commented from a hardware perspective.
+"Hardware components such as sensors, actuators, and controllers form the framework of the building energy management system.
+These hardware components allow remote monitoring, data processing, and integration of a multi-protocol communication interface in the system.
+According to EIA, around 1,410 billion kWh electricity was consumed by the residents of the United States, which is expected to touch 1,600 billion KWh by 2040 on account of increasing market penetration of electrical devices that are not covered under efficiency standards and thus would boost the demand for building energy management system in the country," he said.
+"The infusion of Internet of Things in building energy management systems and combining it with multiple features in building equipment such as lighting, security, and heating would be a new trend over the coming years."